 The Inside Passage | Ketchikan – Vancouver

 Ever wondered what all the fuss about sailing the Pacific Northwest was?
 Wonder no more!
-We’ll set out from Ketchikan, Alaska, at the height of the summer season and visit the Haida Gwai, Prince Charlotte Sound, and Desolation Sound before arriving into bustling Vancouver, Canada’s West Coast Metropolis.
+We’ll set out from Ketchikan, Alaska, at the height of the summer season and sail down the coast.
+Some of our possible stops include the Haida Gwai, Prince Charlotte Sound, and Desolation Sound before arriving into bustling Vancouver, Canada’s West Coast Metropolis.
+Click on the drop down menus below for more information.

 Ardent Training is offering a significant discount on the RYA Day Skipper Theory online course to anyone signed up for this trip.
 If you’re interested in taking the course, let us know when you sign up!